 We believe North America, international and global restaurant and comparable sales growth and Global system-wide restaurant sales information is useful in analyzing our results since our franchisees pay royalties and marketing fund contributions that are based on a percentage of franchise sales.
 Comparable sales and Global system-wide restaurant sales results for restaurants operating outside of the United States are reported on a constant dollar basis, which excludes the impact of foreign currency translation.
-Franchise sales also generate commissary revenue in the United States and in certain international markets.
-Franchise restaurant and comparable sales growth information is also useful for comparison to industry trends and evaluating the strength of our brand.
+Franchise sales also generate commissary revenue in the United States and evaluating the strength of our brand.
 Management believes the presentation of franchise restaurant sales growth, excluding the impact of foreign currency, provides investors with useful information regarding underlying sales trends and the impact of new unit growth without being impacted by swings in the external factor of foreign currency.
 Franchise restaurant sales are not included in the Company's revenues.